Archive

 2. Inaccurate Takeoffs

-- If you miss items during takeoff estimating, or do not get accurate equipment data, you’ll
+- If you miss items during takeoff estimating or do not get accurate equipment data, you’ll

 either overestimate the project and not win the bid or you’ll underestimate and risk profits.